Skip to main content

 • Other columns

-• If you don’t want to add a column, then choose ‘Ignore’, for example, in case of unnecessary information.
+• If you don’t want to add a column, then choose Ignore.

-3. Check the data.
-This is to make sure that data is checked and complete before being uploaded.
+4. Check the data.
+This is to make sure that the data is checked and complete before being uploaded.

 Sample template